 Ice Storm Unlimited ES 2.0

 In terms of audio performance, there is nothing much to report.
-The sounds quality is not amazing, not terrible.
+The sounds quality isn't amazing, not terrible.
 Fine for watching videos at low volume, but I wouldn't want to listen to music out of it.
 The speaker is on the right-hand side so it's easy to avoid covering it with your hand in landscape mode.

 AI-assisted camera that's good, but not great